YujueZHUANG/yzhu0138-9103-t2/README.md

 1. **Perlin Noise (Basics)**
    https://youtu.be/4hqBdpibSRQ
-   *Used for breathing halos, drifting Mondrian blocks, and coastline animation.*
+   *Used for coastline animation.Combines the techniques taught in class for creating noisy shapes and using Perlin noise to animate size variations.*

 2. **Flow Field with Perlin Noise** https://youtu.be/BjoM9oKOAKY